Inkjet-printable silks, cottons, linens, rayons, and nylons

 There are 3 main types of digital printing that we serve: Pigment printing, reactive dye printing, and acid dye printing.

 Acid Prints work on silk, wool, nylon, acetate, and other protein fibers.
 Acid inks are made with acid dyes solubilized in a special carrier.
 The carrier is more or less specific to the print head (not to be confused with the printer!).
 The process is similar to reactive prints, except an ionic bond is formed rather than a covalent.
-The coating acidifies the fabric rather than making it more basic, and we do not add the cationic fixative to our acid coating.
-Reactive dyes also seem to work on silk coated for Acid.
+The coating acidifies the fabric rather than making it more basic, and we do not add the additional fixative to our acid coating.
+Reactive dyes also seem to work well on silk coated for Acid.
 Nylon is one of the most temperamental of fabrics to print on, but it does work with acid coating and acid dyes.